Do you have a dedicated space to work?

-Read full interview from Interview with Ascencia, a content marketer, and avid gig economy professional.
+Read full interview from Interview with Meryl, a digital marketer and master of home office organization.

 We both have dedicated workspaces within our homes where we regularly work and move around from throughout the day.